tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 I looked away and found Chris.

 His eyes were open very wide.
 And I thought, huh, he looks really focused.
-That helped.

 I said the first sentence from my notes.
 Then the second.
 No one interrupted.

 I explained that users were dropping off during the second step of onboarding.
 I showed the funnel.
 I pointed out that people who completed the profile prompt were significantly more likely to return within seven days.